Guide

 An effective risk assessment must also include a clear picture of how your organization operates.
 Map out the “who, what, where, when, and how” of day-to-day operations happening on the ground in your company.
 In addition, make sure to evaluate your vendor relationships, especially vendors that process data on your behalf, as your organization may be held responsible for their missteps.

-Lastly, as your business changes, your risks and the regulations you are subjected to will change too.
+Lastly, as your business changes, your risks and the regulations you are subjected to will change, too.
 Risk assessments should be reviewed periodically or whenever events such as acquiring new companies, moving into new geographical or sector markets, corporate reorganization, and engagement with new customers happen.

-3. Create basic infoSec and data privacy policies and procedures
+3. Create basic InfoSec and data privacy policies and procedures

 Every organization needs to have core policies and procedures to “get their house in order.”
-Consider the items below as homework to complete before you begin to pursue any particular compliance certifications (e.g., SOC 2 or ISO 27001).
+Consider the items below as homework to complete before you begin to pursue any particular compliance certifications (e.g., SOC 2® or ISO 27001).
 Once you have these basics in place, you will have made significant progress toward certification.
 Here is the list of the most important policies, documents and processes to work through:

 4. Determine the next compliance standard to implement and go through an audit

 At this time, there are over a dozen well-known compliance standards and frameworks that detail security and data privacy requirements.
-For example, SOC 2, ISO 27001, NIST, PCI-DSS, FedRAMP, and HITRUST are all standards concerning data security of information systems.
+For example, SOC 2®, ISO 27001, NIST, PCI-DSS, FedRAMP, and HITRUST are all standards concerning data security of information systems.
 CCPA, GDPR, and HIPAA are just a few examples of data privacy regulations covered companies must comply with.

-Because frameworks are well-known and widely accepted, many organizations require their vendors to demonstrate compliance (e.g., produce a SOC 2 certification) as part of their procurement process.
+Because frameworks are well-known and widely accepted, many organizations require their vendors to demonstrate compliance (e.g., produce a SOC 2® certification) as part of their procurement process.
 Depending on your target market, your customers and partners may require you to be compliant and certified against one or more frameworks.

 Achieving compliance with these standards (and maintaining compliance over time) is a major part of any GRC program and requires dedicated resources and tools.

 Customer expectations should be a primary factor when selecting the compliance standards you want to adhere to.
 If you are selling products to enterprise customers, or if you’re selling products in highly regulated industries, you may need to demonstrate adherence with particular compliance frameworks before you can close a deal.
-Some customers may directly ask you to demonstrate a SOC 2 report (or something else that’s important in their industry) before signing a contract.
+Some customers may directly ask you to demonstrate a SOC 2® report (or something else that’s important in their industry) before signing a contract.

-Partners can be another important stakeholders as you consider how much you need to invest in data security and privacy compliance.
+Partners can be another important stakeholder as you consider how much you need to invest in data security and privacy compliance.
 In general, larger enterprises are beginning to require proof of compliance from their smaller partners (e.g., Microsoft’s Supplier Privacy & Assurance Standards).
-Fortune 500 organizations often have their own GRC compliance programs for their partners, because they view strong privacy and security practices as mission critical and essential to customer trust.
+Fortune 500 organizations often have their own GRC compliance programs for their partners, because they view strong privacy and security practices as mission-critical and essential to customer trust.
 It is common for the smaller partner to have to complete a set of specific compliance requirements dictated by the larger partner and go through an annual compliance review cycle in order to work with the larger partner.

 Outside of customer and partner expectations, you’ll also want to examine the key architectural elements of the system you are designing and the function of each one.
 You will want to classify the data in your core system and understand its sensitivity level and how it is being handled.
 Consider how the data is manipulated by both code in the system and the people who have operational access to this data during all phases of system development, debugging, and operation.

 Once you have your data classified, you can zero in on the most sensitive data and how it’s being handled.
-For example, if you are sharing private information with third parties, you will want to make sure how it should be handled is explicitly called out in your Privacy Policy, Terms of Service, and Vendor contracts.
-SOC and ISO both include security requirements for these areas and, therefore may be good programs to consider for your needs.
+For example, if you are sharing private information with third parties, you will want to make sure how it should be handled is explicitly called out in your privacy policy, terms of service, and vendor contracts.
+SOC and ISO both include security requirements for these areas and, therefore, may be good programs to consider for your needs.

 On the security front, organizations like Adobe have reviewed a variety of compliance frameworks, determined where they overlap, and released a common controls framework that enables itself and its customers to comply with a multitude of certifications, standards, and regulations.